-Clemency: To show mercy or leniency by reducing the punishment for conviction of a crime.
+Clemency: To show mercy or leniency by reducing the punishment for somebody who has been convicted of a crime.
 (See Conviction and Crime.)

 Community Supervision: An order by a criminal court, usually as part of a sentence, requiring a released offender to submit to supervision by one or more criminal justice officials, most commonly a probation or parole officer.
-Such orders often include conditions that the offender must abide by, and can include conditions specific to victims' concerns and needs (such as safety and protection) if they are identified through a presentence investigation (PSI) or victim impact statement.
+Such orders often include conditions that the offender must abide by, and can include conditions specific to victims' concerns and needs (such as safety and protection) if they are identified through a pre-sentence investigation (PSI) or victim impact statement.
 (See Criminal, Parole, Pre-sentence Investigation [PSI], Probation, Sentence and Victim Impact Statement.)